 High school track after Grade 10.
-Panel A of Table 5 shows that the classroom visits had no significant impact on Grade 10 students' choice of track in the academic year following the intervention, i.e., 2016/17.
-For both genders, the treatment effect estimates are close to zero, whether we consider enrollment in any STEM track or enrollment in the general and technological STEM tracks separately.
-Consequently, the interventions did not alter the 20-percentage-point gender gap in the likelihood of pursuing STEM studies after Grade 10.
+Table 5 shows that the classroom visits had no significant impact on Grade 10 students' choice of track for the academic year following the intervention, i.e. 2016/17.
+For both genders, the treatment effect estimates are close to zero, whether we consider enrolment in any STEM track or in the general and technical STEM tracks separately.
+That is, the interventions had no effect on the 20-percentage-point gender gap in the probability of pursuing STEM studies after Grade 10.